romi/romi-robots-docs/docs/Scanner/tutorials/reconstruct_scan.md

 ### Machine Learning pipeline

 !!! warning
-    This requires a trained PyTorch model!
+    This requires the installation of the `romiseg` libraries (see here for install [instructions](../install/plant_reconstruction_setup.md#install-romiseg-sources)) and a trained PyTorch model!

 !!! note
     A trained model, to place under `<dataset>/models/models`, is accessible here: https://media.romi-project.eu/data/Resnetdataset_gl_png_896_896_epoch50.pt